DaButter/hackerNewsScraper/README.md

 # How to start the application

-From project root directory the following commands:
+From project root directory run the following commands:

-1. `docker-compose up -d --build` - sets up PostgresDB, installs Python dependencies and starts the application.
-Application available at: `localhost:5000`
+1. `docker-compose up -d --build`
+   - Sets up PostgresDB, installs Python dependencies, and starts the application.
+   - Application will be available at: [http://localhost:5000](http://localhost:5000)

+2. `docker-compose run --rm web pytest -q`
+   - Run all unit tests in the `tests/` folder.

-2. `docker-compose run --rm web flask scrape-ids` - scrapes article data from `https://news.ycombinator.com/`.
-Subsequent calls of scraper will add newly created entries to DB and update score points to existing entries.
+3. `docker-compose run --rm web flask scrape-ids`
+   - Scrapes article data from `https://news.ycombinator.com/`.
+   - Subsequent calls add new articles and update existing ones in the database.

-3. `docker-compose down` - stop application.
+4. `docker-compose down`
+   - Stop the application and containers.
+Data persists in the Postgres volume unless removed.

-# Why I did not use public API for scraping Hacker News articles
+# Why not use public API for scraping?

 Hacker News has a public API ```https://github.com/HackerNews/API?tab=readme-ov-file```.